Shuzhengz/cse15l-lab-reports/report3.md

 plos/pmed.0020231.txt:        controlled trials, large observational studies (some prospective) suggest that this diet
 ```

+This gives all files with the word in the scope, and also showing the file name and the relative
+path.
+This is useful when you want to know exactly which file the thing you are looking for is in.

 We can also narrow the search down with the `\>` option at the end of the word, for example,
 running the command: